AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-schemas.md

 title: Create an XDM schema for web data
 description: Learn how to create an XDM schema for web data in the Data Collection interface.
 This lesson is part of the Implement Adobe Experience Cloud with Web SDK tutorial.
 feature: Web SDK,Schemas
+jira: KT-15398
 exl-id: 2858ce03-4f95-43ac-966c-1b647b33ef16
 ---
 # Create an XDM schema for web data

-Learn how to create an XDM schema for web data in the Data Collection interface.
+Learn how to create an XDM schema for web data in the Adobe Experience Platform Data Collection interface.

 Experience Data Model (XDM) schemas are the building blocks, principles, and best practices for collecting data in Adobe Experience Platform.